By Dana Ullman MPH

 Rhus tox (poison ivy): This medicine is the most common remedy for sprains and strains.
 It is especially indicated when a person experiences a “rusty gate” syndrome, that is, pain on initial motion which is reduced the more the person continues to move.
 It is also often given to people with the flu or arthritis who experience this similar rusty gate syndrome.

-You can purchase any of these medicines here, or you can call us to order them at 510-649-0294 (we are open Monday through Friday 9am to 3pm Pacific time, but you are welcome to leave your order on our phone machine).
+You can purchase any of these single medicines here (we represent HAHNEMANN LABORATORIES or BOIRON), or you can call us to order them at 510-649-0294.
+We are open Monday through Friday 9am to 3pm Pacific time, but you are welcome to leave your order on our phone machine.
 You can also email us your order…and we can then call you to get your credit card information.
 EMAIL@HOMEOPATHIC.COM